erf-model/ERF/Docs/sphinx_doc/validation/validation.rst

 fuel/air kernels in decaying isotropic turbulence performed at Sandia National Laboratories (`A. Krisman, T. Lu, and J. H. Chen, National Combustion Meeting, 2017, Paper #2E04`).
-This test case will be used for validation of LES premixed combustion models in PeleC.
+This test case will be used for validation of LES premixed combustion models in ERF.
 This case allows for a priori model evaluation of local predictions of filtered reaction rates as well as a posteriori comparisons of global quantities of interest (kernel radius over time, successful or failed